suitenumerique/drive/docs/installation/kubernetes.md

 ### Find s3 bucket connection values

-Drive uses an s3 bucket to store files, so if you have a provider obtain the necessary information to use it.
+Drive uses an S3 bucket to store files, so if you have a provider, obtain the necessary information to use it.
 If you don't, you can install a local minio testing environment as follow:

 ```
 $ helm install --repo https://suitenumerique.github.io/helm-dev-backend -f docs/examples/helm/minio.values.yaml minio dev-backend